 Neither VAWA 2005 nor VAWA 2013 defines "actual and imminent threat."
-HUD regulations implementing VAWA 2005 define "actual and imminent threat" as "a physical danger that is real, would occur within an immediate time frame, and could result in death or serious bodily harm."16 The regulation notes that "words, gestures, actions, or other indicators" constitute such a threat if they also meet this definition.17 The regulation calls for a balancing of factors - such as duration of risk, the seriousness of potential harm, likelihood of the harm occurring, and the time before a harm would occur - to determine if an actual and imminent threat exists.18
+HUD regulations implementing VAWA 2005 define "actual and imminent threat" as "a physical danger that is real, would occur within an immediate time frame, and could result in death or serious bodily harm."
+The regulation notes that "words, gestures, actions, or other indicators" constitute such a threat if they also meet this definition.
+The regulation calls for a balancing of factors-such as duration of risk, the seriousness of potential harm, likelihood of the harm occurring, and the time before a harm would occur-to determine if an actual and imminent threat exists.
+The seriousness of potential harm, and the time before a harm would occur-to determine if an actual and imminent threat exists.